vietkhanh-nguyen/quadcopter_skydio_x2/README.md

 # Skydio X2 Multi-Agent Simulation Framework

 This repository is part of my Master’s personal project, where I explore topics in drone simulation, multi-agent control, and autonomous navigation.
 I built this project to document what I learned, experiment with ideas I find interesting, and share my code with anyone who is also passionate about drones, robotics, and control systems.
-This repository provides a complete framework for **multi-drone simulation**, **formation control**, **pure pursuit tracking**, and **path planning** using **MuJoCo (MJCF)** and Python.
+This repository provides a complete framework for **multi-drone simulation**, **formation control**, **pure pursuit tracking**, and **path planning** using **MuJoCo** and Python.
 The project includes:

 - Multi-agent control modules (consensus, quadcopter control, pure pursuit)